LincaMarius/ISAP-1_Instruction_Set/README.md

 ![ Figure 1 ](/Pictures/Figure1.png)

-The final block diagram of the Computer Memory system is:
+The block diagram of the Central Processing Unit of the ISAP-1 computer is:

 ![ Figure 2 ](/Pictures/Figure2.png)